Creating New Project from Scratch

 - In the Select Project Type dialog box that opens, choose PHP Empty Project in the left-hand pane.

 - In the Location text box, specify the project name and location.

 - In the PHP Language Level drop-down list, specify the PHP functionality scope to get coding assistance for.
-Each functionality scope is associated with PHP version that supports this functionality.
-Currently PHP 5.3, PHP 5.4, PHP 5.5, PHP 5.6, PHP 7, and PHP 7.1 levels are supported.
+Each functionality scope is associated with the PHP version that supports this functionality.
+Currently PHP 5.3, PHP 5.4, PHP 5.5, PHP 5.6, PHP 7, PHP 7.1, and PHP 7.2 levels are supported.

-- From the CLI Interpreter drop-down list, choose the PHP interpreter to use in the current project.
+- From the CLI Interpreter drop-down list, choose the PHP interpreter to use in the current project by default.
 The list contains all the currently configured local and remote PHP interpreters.
 See Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters for details.